 Handle your seasonal allergies—don’t let them handle you.

-Does your body completely overreact when things begin to bloom again every spring?
+Does your body completely overreact with sneezing, a runny nose, itchy eyes and more when things begin to bloom, or when ragweed is in season, or when everyone (including the animals) hunkers down inside?
 Congratulations—you’ve got seasonal allergies.
 When it comes to dealing with them, don’t fall for these common misconceptions.

 Myth 1: Allergies aren’t genetic.